1,600 experts are just one call away

-It’s easy to refer a patient to Children’s Hospitals and Clinics of Minnesota.
+It’s easy to refer a patient to Children’s Minnesota.

 - Referring mom and baby before delivery: Pregnant women whose babies are at high risk for an early delivery or are expected to need medical treatment before birth should connect with our perinatal experts at 855-693-3825.
 We work closely together since they take special care of mom and we take special care of baby after birth.

 - Referring baby after delivery: Are you treating a baby who may need care in our neonatal intensive care unit (NICU) or other specialized nursery?
 Call Children’s Physician Access at 612-343-2121 to speak with a neonatologist.

 Children’s neonatal team created and implemented service standards to demonstrate our commitment to helping you provide the highest level of care to moms and babies.

 - Perinatologists and neonatologists available for consultation 24/7

 - Scheduling process that allows any provider to refer perinatal patients